Ajaikrishna11/pen-to-voice/README.md

 3. Run the command `python demo.py`.
 4. Sit back and marvel at the output, which should resemble the plot shown above.

-### Use the Python Package
+## 2.Use the Python Package

-##Integrate the Pipeline
+### Integrate the Pipeline
-# Integrating the HTR pipeline into your own projects is straightforward:
+## Integrating the HTR pipeline into your own projects is straightforward:

 Import the read_page function from the htr_pipeline module.
 Read your image using OpenCV or any other image processing library.